-Every tender must be received by a secure method approved by the Head of SCC Resources.
-Tenders of £100,000 or greater must be returned using an approved e- sourcing system.

-Suppliers or providers who have expressed interest in a tender must be given an adequate period in which to prepare and submit a proper quotation or tender, consistent with the complexity of the contract requirement.
-The EU Directive on public procurement includes specific tendering time periods.

-Officers must notify all candidates of the correct tender return instructions, including the date, time and place (details of the e-sourcing system).

-In exceptional circumstances, the deadline for receipt of tenders may be extended, but only with the agreement of the lead Category Manager or Head of SCC Resources and only if such extension of time will not disadvantage a tenderer.
-No extension to the deadline can be given once the original deadline has passed UNLESS no tenders have been received.

-The Head of SCC Resources must arrange for all tenders for any one Contract to be opened at the same time.
-All tenders received via the Council's e-tendering system should be opened by an officer from the Procurement and Commissioning team of SCC, or if not available, an SCC Category Manger from outside of the service area leading the tender exercise.

-Any tender that does not comply with the Council's requirement as set out in the tender invitation e.g. arrives late, should normally be excluded from consideration, with the circumstances recorded on the Council e-procurement system.
-Officers may, however, seek the agreement of the Head of SCC Resources to relax these requirements in appropriate circumstances.
-Any such relaxation shall be identified when seeking any necessary authorities required before the acceptance of a tender.

-The Head of SCC Resources must ensure, for audit and information purposes that for all tenders received via the Council's e-sourcing system:

-- An electronic record is retained of the date and time of opening and the name of the Officer involved.; and - An electronic record of all tenders received is retained
+- 26.1 Every tender must be received by a secure method using the Council's etendering portal or an approved e-sourcing system. - 26.2 Suppliers or providers who have expressed interest in a tender must be given an adequate period in which to prepare and submit a proper tender, consistent with the complexity of the contract requirement.
+PCR 2015 or CCR 2016 includes specific tendering time periods. - 26.3 Officers must notify all suppliers of the correct tender return instructions, including the date, time and place (details of the e-sourcing system). - 26.4 In exceptional circumstances, the deadline for receipt of tenders may be extended, but only with the agreement of the relevant C&P Head of Service and the C&P Head of Service Corporate and only if such extension of time will not disadvantage a tenderer.
+No extension to the deadline can be given once the original deadline has passed and the seal has been broken on the e-tendering portal. - 26.5 The relevant C&P Head of Service must arrange for all tenders for any one Contract to be opened at the same time.
+All tenders received via the Council's e-tendering portal should be opened by those listed below providing they are not involved in the tender exercise: - Category Manager from outside of the service area leading the tender exercise: - the Strategic Procurement Manager of the Central Buying Team; - the Procurement Governance Manager. - 26.6 In exceptional circumstances, the Director of C&P following advice from the C&P Head of Service Corporate and the C&P Head of Service for the service area may approve the delegation of the opening of tenders received via the Council's e-tendering portal to the Sourcing Manager of the Central Buying Team or a Senior Category Officer from outside the service area leading the tender exercise. - 26.7 Any tender that does not comply with the Council's requirement as set out in the tender invitation e.g. arrives late, should normally be excluded from consideration, with the circumstances recorded on the Council e-tendering portal.
+Officers may, however, seek the agreement of the Chair of CCB to amend these requirements in appropriate circumstances.
+Any such relaxation shall be identified when seeking any necessary authorities required before the acceptance of a tender. - 26.8 The C&P Head of Service Corporate must ensure, for audit and information purposes that for all tenders received via the Council's e-tendering portal: - a) An electronic record is retained of the date and time of opening and the name of the Officer involved.; and - b) An electronic record of all tenders received is retained

-26. Post PQQ and Tender clarification
+27. Post SQ and Tender Clarifications